Encephalocele

 Anesthetic implications:

-- in case of a defect in the fronto-ethmoidal region: check the pituitary function (thyroid, growth hormone, diabetes insipidus, etc)
+- in the case of a mass in the fronto-ethmoid region: check pituitary function (thyroid, growth hormone, ADH, etc.)

-- compression of the mass can cause acute intracranial hypertension.
-There may be significant hemodynamic changes during the incision (abrupt loss of a large volume of CSF and pressure changes at the level of the brainstem) and/or at the reintegration of the extruded part of the brain in the skull (intracranial hypertension).
+- caution: compression of the mass may cause acute intracranial hypertension.
+Significant hemodynamic changes may occur during incision (abrupt loss of a large volume of CSF and interaction with the brain stem) and when the herniated part of the brain is reintegrated into the skull (intracranial hypertension).

 References :